 - 1) Victim Services

 - 2) Law Enforcement

 - 3) Prosecutors

 - 4) State and Local Courts

 - 5) Discretionary

 - The courts allocation must be awarded "to" state and local courts.
+The courts will be notified of their amount.

 - Decisions for law enforcement, prosecution, and victim services should be made based on the beneficiary of the funded activities.